-The NIU Noyce Program provides scholarships, training and a support system for NIU science majors interested in teaching high school.
+The NIU Noyce Program provides scholarships, training and a support system for NIU undergraduate science majors and individuals with previous science degrees interested in teaching high school.

 As a Noyce scholar, you will be part of a cohort-based program focused on culturally relevant teaching and learning grounded in the Next Generation Science Standards.
 You will be mentored by a team of experienced, high school science educators as you pursue your degree and teaching license.
 After graduation, you'll attend monthly peer group meetings to help you transition from student to educator.

 This program is funded by a grant from the National Science Foundation Robert Noyce Teacher Scholarship program (NSF #2151059) and will run through 2027.
 If you have any questions, contact Paul Fix at firstname.lastname@example.org.

 An NIU undergraduate student who has earned at least 60 credits by start of the fall semester (junior status) and is majoring in a science discipline (biological sciences, chemistry, earth and space science, environmental science or physics).

 A transfer student from a community college with a minimum of 60 credits who intends to major in a science discipline.